LVerhulst4321/PlanZ/Documentation/User_Documentation/creating_assigning_and_scheduling_sessions.md

 # Creating, Assigning and Scheduling Sessions

-If you're like most cons, eventually you're going to want to schedule things: programming panels, readings, special events, costuming competitions, and whatnot.
+If your con is like most cons, eventually you're going to want to schedule things: programming panels, readings, special events, costuming competitions, and whatnot.
 And you may be asking yourself, how do I do this?
 Hopefully this guide can get you started.